 Laura grew up in Hamilton, lived in Guelph for university and later found herself settling into Toronto.
 Always a lover of the outdoors and exploring, Laura spent eighteen summer seasons growing up from camper to counsellor in the Kawarthas.
 Bringing her love for nature with her into the city, Laura regularly visits Allan Gardens and bikes to the island any chance she can get during the warmer months.
 Often wearing a flower behind her ear, Laura loves learning something new everyday alongside the florists about design, flower varieties and event installations, and looks forward to her days in the studio.
 Currently, she is working on a side project with a friend hand-weaving macrame plant hangers, building terrariums and other handmade goods.

 Grey has an educational background in visual arts, digital arts, and graphic design.
 A self-identified "Earth Babe," you can find them most at home within the forest amongst all things wild.
 When not prepping flowers for the talented designers at WNF they can be found creating designs and screen printing for their LGBTQIA+ focussed brand; Trash Prince, an initiative that makes a point of donating 15% of their profits to Transgender fundraisers.

 Maïna is a nature-loving artist who grew up in the depths of St-Basile, New-Brunswick.
-She moved to Toronto to study Performing Arts and expand her horizons.
-She is extremely grateful to be working with such a talented and unique group of people.
+They moved to Toronto to study Performing Arts and expand their horizons.
+They are extremely grateful to be working with such a talented and unique group of people.